 I now understand that when it comes to sleep – the small things, constantly repeated, get results.

-Long before SleepHubs was born, I was a bad snorer as young as 15, but playing a lot of sport and being active meant it never crossed my mind that there could be a problem with my sleep.
+Long before SleepHubs was born, I was a bad snorer as young as 15, but playing a lot of sport and being active meant it never crossed my mind that there could be a problem with my sleep let alone to seek out a sleep specialist.
 I continued to plod through life on half power and then got married and started a family – 1 daughter and twin boys.
 The family furniture business was expanding and we were parenting ourselves with no external support, I was very happy, but utterly exhausted.

 That’s where things started to go wrong.

 I started slipping into bad habits, falling asleep at 9 pm on the sofa and waking up at 1 am.
 My wife would try to wake me but I was so grumpy and short tempered that she simply took herself to bed.

 Despite the exhaustion, I still thought I was OK.
 Occasionally, I was told that I stopped breathing in my sleep – but I didn’t want to believe it as I slept for 8 hours a night and felt great on awakening.
 But, by the afternoons, I couldn’t stay awake.
 I would fall asleep in meetings and at the dinner table, I couldn’t watch a film, was putting on weight, and was becoming a dangerous driver as I simply couldn’t keep my eyes open – but still, I continued to ignore the evidence.